ronkok/Hurmet/docs/manual.md

     ¢``` P_a = matrix2table(P, ["D", "L", "S"], ["Col A", "Col B"]) = ``#	D	L	S
     Col A	10	21.1	15
     Col B	11	25	14`` 'kips' ```

+String Interpolation

+:   Hurmet can do string interpolation, but only inside a data frame or a map, not
+    inside other strings.
+So data frames can update automatically with values from variables defined elsewhere.

+    Use `${` before a variable name and `}` after.
+Hurmet will write the variable value into that spot in the data.
+The value will not be unit-aware.
+Here’s an example.

+    ```
+    w_dead = 25 lbf/ft
+    w = ``dead	live	snow
+    ${w_dead}	30	40`` 'lbf/ft' = %
+    ```

+    Note that you must do a calculation.
+It’s not reading a literal value.

 </dl>